 - An average 20% or greater reduction per vehicle for the $500,000 PIP option

 - An average 10% or greater reduction per vehicle for the unlimited PIP option

-Drivers may wish to discuss their PIP options with their licensed insurance agent.
+Drivers may wish to discuss their PIP options with their insurance company or licensed insurance agent.